How Valuable Are Website Visits in Investment Attraction?

 Let’s Start With Context: Not All Visitors Are Equal

-If you haven’t reviewed the source markets of your website traffic recently, have a look.
-It’ll most likely be a humbling experience.
+If you have not reviewed the source markets of your website traffic recently, have a look.
+It will most likely be a humbling experience.
 Unless you are in the midst of a large-scale advertising campaign, almost 90% of visitors are likely from your local region or country, depending on your jurisdiction.

 In using tracking technology, you might find most of those are universities, partner organisations and local service providers.
 Trust us, we spent five years tracking data like this and saw it repeatedly.
 Meanwhile, a good chunk of the other 10% are students, prospective employees, like-minded organisations from abroad and competitors.